-While in East Africa this past spring, I visited a rather unique tribe in Tanzania, the Hadza (or Hadzabe), well known to anthropologists and other social scientists.
-The Hadza have been called “the cradle of mankind” as genetically they trace back to the first humans on earth, according to the National Geographic Society.
+While in East Africa this past spring, I visited a unique tribe in Tanzania, the Hadza (or Hadzabe), well known to anthropologists and other social scientists.
+According to the National Geographic Society, the Hadza have been called “the cradle of mankind” as genetically they trace back to the first humans on earth.
 And now, they are among the last hunter-gatherers in the world.
-I was tagging along a with a documentary film crew on this expedition.
+I was tagging along with a documentary film crew on this expedition.
 It took us about 10 hours driving from Arusha to the Hadza camp we were aiming for, a third of it driving off-roads.
 The first sign that we were finally approaching the “village” was seeing a few children running away from us.

 The Hadza live in the Great Rift Valley, not far from the salty Lake Eyasi.
 Today, the Hadza number just under 1000.
-Though some have left to live near Mangola, the closest town to Hadzaland (and a few of them earn a little money by displaying their skills to tourists) there are still about 400 Hadza that subsist almost entirely in the traditional way: hunting animals, foraging for roots and fruit, harvesting honey.
-They own no land, do not grow crops and have no domesticated animals such as cattle that are common among neighboring tribes.
-They set “camp” by building temporary huts in an area dominated by thorn bushes and acacia trees and they move when the area does not provide them the food they need any longer.
-Our group set up our own “camp” for 5 days in a clearing nearby the huts that a group of Hadza was currently calling home.
+Though some have left to live near Mangola, the closest town to Hadzaland (and a few of them earn a little money by displaying their skills to tourists), there are still about 400 Hadza who subsist almost entirely in the traditional way: hunting animals, foraging for roots and fruit, harvesting honey.
+They own no land, do not grow crops, and have no domesticated animals such as cattle common among neighboring tribes.
+They set “camp” by building temporary huts in an area dominated by thorn bushes and acacia trees, and they move when the area does not provide them the food they need any longer.
+Our group set up our own “camp” for 5 days in a clearing near the huts that a group of Hadza was calling home.

-Over the years, the Hadza have been under pressure from various governments to modernize their way of living, and have lost much of their land either to other tribes who practice herding and agriculture or to safari hunters.
-Recently, however, with the help of NGOs, the Hadza have managed to acquire the land rights to a small portion of the land they used to call their own.
-This is a big victory for the tribe as it has allowed them to be able to survive as true hunter-gatherers, something that most other hunter-gathering tribes like the Bushmen and the Pygmies have not been able to do.
-The challenges faced by the Hadza are beautifully captured in a fascinating documentary titled “The Hadza: The Last of the First”.
+Over the years, the Hadza have been under pressure from various governments to modernize their way of living, and have lost much of their land to other tribes who practice herding and agriculture or to safari hunters.
+Recently, however, with NGOs’ help, the Hadza have managed to acquire the land rights to a small portion of the land they used to call their own.
+This is a big victory for the tribe as it has allowed them to survive as true hunter-gatherers, something that most other hunter-gathering tribes like the Bushmen and the Pygmies have not been able to do.
+The challenges faced by the Hadza are beautifully captured in a fascinating 2015 documentary titled “The Hadza: The Last of the First.”

-There were close to 40 people living in the village we were visiting which is a relatively high number of Hadza to find in one place.
-The center point of the camp is a large beautiful baobab tree that has some land cleared in front of it and can provide a little shade during the day.
-As with other baobab trees, it is used for harvesting honey or fruit so the Hadza have inserted pointed sticks into the trunk to use as ladders.
-This tree is where the women and young children gather every day and this is where I spent most of my time as well.
-Here the women nurse babies, crush seeds, cut tubers into pieces or simply sit on the ground their legs extended in front of them, sometimes digging thorns out of one another with the tip of a knife.
-The women also thread beads to make jewelry, still an important part of their attire even though they mostly wear second hand western clothes that they adapt to their needs.
+Close to 40 people were living in the village we were visiting, a relatively high number of Hadza to find in one place.
+The camp’s center point is a large beautiful baobab tree that has some land cleared in front of it and can provide a little shade during the day.
+As with other baobab trees, it is used to harvest honey or fruit, so the Hadza have inserted pointed sticks into the trunk to use as ladders.
+This tree is where the women and young children gather every day, and this is where I spent most of my time.
+Here the women nurse babies, crush seeds, cut tubers into pieces, or simply sit on the ground their legs extended in front of them, sometimes digging thorns out of one another with a knife’s tip.
+The women also thread beads to make jewelry, still an important part of their attire even though they mostly wear second-hand western clothes that they adapt to their needs.
 Children who are old enough participate in the chores, while the younger ones just play on the ground or climb on trees.
 When needed, the women go and fetch water, dig roots and tubers or pick up berries.
-Though their type of work reflects gender norms– men hunting and women gathering –women’s work is seen as equally important, one of many things we can learn from the Hadza.
+Though their type of work reflects gender norms, men hunting and women gathering “women’s work” is seen as equally important, one of many things we can learn from the Hadza.
 The Hadza people are very egalitarian; they share everything.
 Childcare is also the responsibility of everyone.
 It is hard to know who is the mother of one particular baby.
 I saw one beautiful little girl carried by a different woman every day.

-When old enough, children play a game with made-up balls that reminded me of petanque or bacce.
+When old enough and not climbing a tree, children play a game with made-up balls that reminded me of petanque or bacce.
 They play this game multiple times a day, these balls being the only thing resembling a toy I saw while I was there.

-The men and young boys adopted a nearby tree under which they sit in the early morning around a fire.
+The men and young boys adopted a nearby tree where they sit in the early morning around a fire.
 They stay there until they decide to go hunting or honey gathering.
 In the meantime, while smoking non-stop, they work on making arrows.
 Making a good arrow appears to be a task that requires considerable skill and time.
-They also make a very potent poison with a local plant called the “desert rose” which is what they used to kill the local wildlife.
+They also make a potent poison with a local plant called the “desert rose,” which they used to kill the local wildlife.

-The next day, the Hadza got to enjoy another of the their favorite foods, the fruit that grow on the baobab tree.
+The next day, the Hadza enjoyed another of their favorite foods, the fruit that grows on the baobab tree.
 The baobab fruit, which I am told is amazingly nutritious, looks a bit like a coconut or a mango.
 It has a hard outer shell that one can break by stepping on it.
-Once opened, little bits of pulp can be eaten right away or crushed and made into a powder.
+Once opened, the pulp’s little bits can be eaten right away or crushed and made into a powder.

 Spending a little time with the Hadza left me with much to ponder.
 One thing that stayed with me is how much they live in the present.
-If they need food, they go find food in the forest and they eat it.
-Nothing is kept, everything is shared and nothing is wasted.
-The next time they are hungry (probably the next day) they repeat the same process.
+If they need food, they find food in the forest, and they eat it.
+Nothing is kept, everything is shared, and nothing is wasted.
+The next time they are hungry (probably the next day), they repeat the same process.
 When they are fed, they sit around enjoying their bounty and their companionship.
-As I find myself constantly planning ahead, thinking about what’s next for me, I feel I could benefit from being a little more in the moment, the Hadza way.
+As I find myself constantly planning, thinking about what’s next for me, I feel I could benefit from being a little more “in” the moment, the Hadza way.